-Nicholas' job as a delivery man is a physically demanding job.
+Nicholas's job as a delivery man is physically demanding.
 He delivers parcels from the warehouse to different locations, requiring him to lift items of various sizes and weights and walking short distances to deliver the items (i.e., from the van to the apartment).
 He usually takes the lift to higher floors but sometimes chooses to take the stairs for deliveries to lower floors to save time.